bderleta/php-clickhouse/README.md

 ### Support for large numeric values not supported natively by PHP (UInt64, Int128, Decimal) as strings

 UInt64 is supported by native `std::to_string` function, therefore its performance is somewhat acceptable.
 Possible optimization is to use string only for values exceeding the Int64 range, at the cost of additional check and lack of consistency.
+PHP generally does recognize UInt64 as `zend_ulong` internally, but it is currently used as array indexes, but not values.

 Int128 family (Decimal types) are converted to string using code partially sourced from clickhouse-cpp-lib's unit tests, so it's performance is rather mediocre.